-Seeing the teachers these days one feels that they are handling multifarious jobs at various levels.
+Looking at the teachers these days, one feels that they are handling multifarious jobs at various levels.
 A teacher is seen as a mentor, administrator, a friend, a leader, and a counsellor.
 While performing all these tasks, they also have to ensure that the students generate results for the schools.
 After all, the general concept is that the teacher is ‘good’ if her students score well in exams!
-As a result, all of us expect school teachers to be in the race where they are trying to finish the course, make the test papers, check them and make results.
-This whole cycle has become so mechanical that one often feels ‘Are we as teachers doing anything to make our learning interesting?”
-“Are our children actually learning what we have taught them?’
-“Have we as teachers made any difference in the lives of our students?” and most important one “Are we enjoying what we are doing?”
+As a result, all of us expect school teachers to be in the race where they are trying to finish the course, making test papers, checking them and making results.
+This whole cycle has become so mechanical that one often feels ‘Are we as teachers doing anything to make our learning interesting?’
+‘Are our children actually learning what we have taught them?’
+‘Have we as teachers made any difference in the lives of our students?’ and most importantly “Are we enjoying what we are doing?”

 All in all the teachers felt that these were very engaging sessions that helped them to improve the performance and experiences of the learners.